On eventual compactness of collisionless kinetic semigroups with velocities bounded away from zero: Introduction

 \subsection{Acknowledgments}

 B. Lods gratefully acknowledges the financial support from the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza'' grant 2018-2022 as well as the support from the \textit{de Castro Statistics Initiative}, Collegio Carlo Alberto (Torino).
 Part of this research was performed while the second author was visiting the ``Laboratoire de Math\'ematiques CNRS UMR 6623'' at Universit\'e de Franche-Comt\'e in February 2020.
 He wishes to express his gratitude for the financial support and warm hospitality offered by this Institution.
+We are grateful to both the anonymous referees for their careful readings and observations which contribute to improve the overall presentation of the paper.